Skip to main content Skip to secondary navigation

 • Up to $250, twice during your academic career - once during your frosh or sophomore year and once during your junior or senior year.

-If you have maxed out on your budget for financial aid (usually this occurs if you have an outside scholarship that meets your student contribution and work expectation or you've taken out a loan that meets your student contribution and work expectation), then we won’t be able to support you with professional clothing as financial aid cannot add it into your budget once you’ve maxed out.
+If you have maxed out on your budget for financial aid (usually this occurs if you have an outside scholarship that meets your student contribution and work expectation OR you've taken out a loan that meets your student contribution and work expectation), then we won’t be able to support you with professional clothing as financial aid cannot add it into your budget once you’ve maxed out.

 Storage must be through a storage company or facility.
 No exceptions!
 We can assist with costs associated with the rental of the unit, insurance for your items, the lock, and transportation to/from the facility and campus (if necessary).
 We strongly encourage sharing the storage unit with your friends and other Stanford students to reduce your cost.
-If sharing, you will need to complete the summer storage agreement and everyone sharing the unit with you will need to sign the document, regardless of whether they are also apply for support or not.
+If sharing, you will need to complete the storage agreement and everyone sharing the unit with you will need to sign the document, regardless of whether they are also apply for support or not.

 Only a hand signature, Adobe signature, or official digital signature (DocuSign, etc.) will be accepted.
 Students entering into a co-term program the following academic year are eligible to apply for support, but they must do so prior to the Opportunity Fund deadline for seniors and will need to include documentation of program enrollment in their application.
 View infographic